 You'll want to use a fast drive if you can - Thunderbolt drives are comparable to the internal drives on a Mac, but if you do not have a Mac with Thunderbolt then consider using a USB 3.0 drive.

-Adding a second hard drive, formatting it and installing macOS Sierra on it is the safest way to get a good look at the new operating system.
-It'll leave your current configuration intact and allow you to play around with Sierra.
+Adding an external hard drive, formatting it and installing macOS Sierra on it is the safest way to get a good look at the new operating system without changing anything on your Mac.
+It'll leave your current configuration intact and allow you to play around with Sierra - this is a perfect set up if you want to try the beta of a new version of the MacOS when it becomes available.
+(Read about the next version of MacOS here, and how to get on the macOS public beta here.)

 To install Sierra on a external hard drive follow the following guide: